Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Kohn--Sham density functional theory

 Then the ground state density matrix ${\dm_*}$ is a fixed-point of the map $\Phi$, that is, it solves the the following equation

 The simplest method for seeking the fixed point solution of \cref{dm:fix} is to use the iteration $\dm_{k+1} = \Phi(\dm_k)$, until $\Vert\dm_{k+1}-\dm_{k}\Vert_{\F}$ is sufficiently small.
-This iteration (together with some mixing scheme) is equivalent to performing SCF iterations to solve the Kohn-Sham equation.
+This iteration (together with some mixing scheme) is equivalent to performing SCF iterations to solve the Kohn--Sham equations.

-The primary computational bottleneck in Kohn-Sham DFT is the evaluation of the Kohn-Sham map $\Phi(\dm)$.
-The direct evaluation requires a diagonalization of the Hamiltonian $H[\dm]$, whose cost scales cubicly as $\Oc(n^3)$.
-In the zero temperature limit, i.e. when $\beta\rightarrow\infty$ in \cref{fermiDirac}, only the lowest $N$ eigenpairs are required and the cost also scales cubicly as $\Oc(nN^2)$ due to the orthogonalization of $N$ eigenvectors.
+The primary computational bottleneck in Kohn--Sham DFT is the evaluation of the Kohn--Sham map $\Phi(\dm)$.
+The direct evaluation requires a diagonalization of the Hamiltonian $H[\dm]$, whose cost scales cubically as $\Oc(n^3)$.
+In the zero temperature limit, i.e., when $\beta\rightarrow\infty$ in \cref{fermiDirac}, only the lowest $N$ eigenpairs are required, and the cost also scales cubically as $\Oc(nN^2)$ due to the orthogonalization of $N$ eigenvectors.